Music (MUS)

 1 Unit (LBE 48-54)

-This course is a collegiate jazz big band that rehearses and performs jazz ensemble music in a diverse range of traditional and modern musical styles.
-The ensemble performs every semester, both on and off campus.
+This course is a collegiate jazz ensemble that rehearses and performs a variety of historical and modern styles in both large and combo-sized ensembles.
+Skills in improvisation are developed; no prior experience with improvisation is required.
+The ensemble performs publicly each semester, both on and off campus.

 Prerequisite: Demonstrate proficiency on a musical instrument by audition or interview.